Probed/RPG/common/README.md

 ## [optionsConfig.js](https://github.com/Probed/RPG/tree/master/common/optionsConfig.js)

+**This understanding of this file is critical to any understanding form input in the application.**

-See [optionConfig.md](https://github.com/Probed/RPG/tree/master/common/optionsConfig.md) for more details
+See [optionConfig.md](https://github.com/Probed/RPG/tree/master/common/optionsConfig.md) for more details.

 ## [pages.js](https://github.com/Probed/RPG/tree/master/common/pages.js)
 This object defines the relationships between hashtags and the pages they load.